Admissions Review

 International Student

-An international student in US college admissions is any applicant who is not a US citizen or permanent resident — a category that includes Korean nationals studying in Korea, at international schools abroad, or even at US boarding schools, and which carries distinct admissions rules, financial aid policies, and visa requirements.
+An international student in US college admissions is any applicant who is not a US citizen or permanent resident.
+This category carries distinct admissions rules, financial aid policies, and visa requirements.

 Ivy League

-The Ivy League is a group of eight private US universities in the northeastern United States — Harvard, Yale, Princeton, Columbia, Penn, Brown, Dartmouth, and Cornell — originally founded as an athletic conference in 1954 but now globally synonymous with elite American higher education.
+The Ivy League is a group of eight private US universities in the northeastern United States (Harvard, Yale, Princeton, Columbia, Penn, Brown, Dartmouth, and Cornell), originally founded as an athletic conference in 1954 but now globally synonymous with elite American higher education.

 Public Ivies